Day 1 - Thursday:

 Lucky for us (becuase we had nowhere to rest or wash up during the day) it was oppressively hot that day.
 We started our day by wandering around the city where we encountered a huge open air market that sold everything from whole skinned goats (seriously - skinned goats hanging by their legs from the stall roof) to tennis shoes to some sort of mysterious alcohol sold in myriad different used bottles (coke bottles, wine bottle, water bottles, etc...).
 After checking out the market (we didn't by anything - unfortunately we had no room in our packs for a dead goat) we went into the old town and saw Diocletian's palace (built as a summer home for the emperor during the heyday of the Roman empire).
 The cool thing about the palace is that it has pretty much been in continuous use for the last 1500 or so years.. it is currently occupied by souvenier shops, restaurants, and hotels.
 By this time (about 10:30 am) we were already hot and sweaty (and pretty much out of interesting things to see) so we stopped at the coolest (as in not hot) cafe we could find and had some omelets for breakfast while we listend to a quartet (plus two guitarists) of what looked to be ex-yugoslavian military - pretty tough old guys - singing.
 They were really good.
 After breakfast we went back to the port, checked our e-mail (in a place with AC) and picked up our chess board from the left luggage counter.
 We went back to the same cafe and played a few games of chess.
 We pretty much spent the rest of the day wandering through the old town with very frequent stops for cool drinks.

 We boarded the ferry a little after 8:00 pm and started off for Italy.
 The Croatia/Australia world cup match was going on as we left and when we were about 100 yards off shore Croatia apparently scored.
-The entire town (Split is a big town -- couple hundred thousand people) erupted into a simultaneous roar immediately followed by dozens of nautical flares shot from various places within the city.
-About the same time, all of the big ferries (the international ferries are almost like little cruise ships) blew their fog horns to add to the celebration.

 After we were under sail and settled in we struck up a conversation with an Italian guy (Federico), an Irish girl (whose name I can't remember right now), an Aussie (Clare - she reminded me of Natalie portman for those of you who know how I feel about Natalie Portman), and a Kiwi (Nessa).
 Federico who was 24, was in Croatia on business - he sells auto parts to distributors; Nessa and the Irish girl were cousins in their early 20's and were heading to Venice to wrap up a month long trip that included Italy and Croatia.
 They met Clare on the boat into Dubrovnik (the same way we met Sarah) and had been traveling with her in Croatia.
 Clare was in the middle of an abbreviated 4 month walkabout (most Australians do a year right after college).
 She had been to Switzerland, France, Italy, and Thailand, and was on her way to Greece for the final month of her trip.
 We sat in the lounge, talked, and passed around a water bottle of homemade grappa "moonshine" that Joey and I purchased from a waiter at a small family run restaurant in Hvar.
 Federico went to his cabin around 2:00 am and the rest of us passed out on our makeshift beds (laying in bar booths with feet on chairs).